BayraktarLab/cell2location/README.md

 mkl-service pygpu --channel bioconda --channel conda-forge
 ```

-Do not install pymc3 and theano with conda because it will not use the system cuda and we had problems with cuda installed in the local environment, install them with pip
+Do not install pymc3 and theano with conda because it will not use the system cuda (GPU drivers) and we had problems with cuda installed in the local environment, install them with pip:

 ```bash
 pip install plotnine pymc3 torch pyro-ppl
 ```

-### Method 2: Create environment from file
+#### 1. Method 2: Create environment from file

-Create `cellpymc` environment from file
+Create `cellpymc` environment from file, which will install all the required conda and pip packages:

 ```bash
 git clone https://github.com/BayraktarLab/cell2location.git